harulol/advent-of-code-2022/README.md

 My stupid takes on [Advent of Code 2022](https://adventofcode.com/2022).

-I just aim to brush up my solving skills and utilize more multiple languages in my solutions.
+I just aim to brush up my solving skills and utilize multiple languages in my solutions.

 ## Languages Used
 - Python 3